Abdisalam-Badel/somstemmer/README.md

 ## Adapting to a New Language

->📋 If you want to use this repository for any other low-resource language and customize our code, first prepare your data following our format, second edit the hard-coded rules, then retrain the stemmer by running ``cd python somstem.py``, If you need any help or further details, contact **Abdisalam** **Badel** at fiicane121@gmail.com.
+>📋 If you want to use this repository for any other low-resource language and customize our code, first prepare your data following our format, second edit the hard-coded rules, then retrain the stemmer by running ``cd code python somstem.py``, If you need any help or further details, contact **Abdisalam** **Badel** at fiicane121@gmail.com.

 ## 📌 Citation